thorizer/fleet_bloc_public/README.md

       }

-- nothing much going on lib besides the asset feature (in asset_bloc you'll find _onRealtimeAssetSubscriptionRequested event who's responsible for the lag)
+- nothing much going on lib besides the asset feature (in asset_bloc you'll find _onRealtimeAssetSubscriptionRequested event who's responsible for the jank and low fps)

 - the socket_api is inside the ngi_repository package